theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/amazon-aws-s3.md

 progressstate: 5
 ---

-The following section describes data extraction to Amazons's cloud storage S3.
+The following section describes data extraction to the [Amazon S3](https://aws.amazon.com/s3/) cloud storage.<br>
+For more information on Amazon S3, see [Getting Started with Amazon S3](https://aws.amazon.com/s3/getting-started/).

 ## Requirements